 10-Day Itinerary • 7 Days Climbing

 Machame is one of the more popular routes on Kilimanjaro.
 Our initial approach is from the south.
-It is a shorter climb than the Lemosho Route.
+It is a slightly shorter climb than the Lemosho Route.
 You start your summit ascent at sunrise, enjoying the climb in full daylight -- not during the dark, like other outfits.

 After arriving at Kilimanjaro Airport, we check into our hotel in Moshi.
 We spend two nights in here, at the foot of Kilimanjaro, allowing us to recharge our batteries.
 We meet with our guides for a detailed climb orientation and final gear check.

 10,600-ft/2,972-m • 7.2 miles/11 km • 6-7 hours